 |Projected Job Growth (2014-2024)||-3% for drafters|

 |Median Annual Salary (2015)||$52,720 for drafters|

 Career Information for a Draftsman

 The 2014 median annual income for drafters was $54,850, according to statistics released by the BLS.
-In the civil and architectural drafting field, those who specialized in public work systems earned the highest average salary at $52,480, while those who worked in residential construction had the lowest average salary at $48,960.
+In the civil and architectural drafting field, those who specialized in natural gas distribution earned the highest average salary at $81,280, while those who work as masonry contractors earned the lowest average salary at $40,130.

 Job growth for draftsmen often depends upon their field of specialization.
 The BLS predicted the need for draftsmen in architecture would increase by two percent between 2012-2022.
 Likewise, opportunities in manufacturing and electronics were expected to remain stagnant or decrease.
 Draftsmen with training in computer-aided design and drafting were expected to find the most job opportunities during this time.

 Generally, a draftsman's main job duty is to create technical drawings based on given specifications and calculations.
 Draftsmen typically work with professionals in their field, such as scientists, architects and engineers, who provide the product or structure's details.
 The draftsman incorporates these specifications into drawings and plans that may be used in the manufacture, maintenance or repair of the product or structure.

 Often, draftsmen use CADD systems to create, save and view their drawings and plans.
 Depending on the project, draftsmen may need to use more traditional drafting methods, such as drafting pencils and T-squares, to create their drawings.
 Besides creating drawings, other duties of a draftsman can include calculating structural strength, assessing building capacity limits and estimating construction costs.